LEGAL DISCLOSURE & CONDITIONS

 Customer and Company

-- irrevocably consent to the jurisdiction of the State and Federal courts located in Central District of California;
+- irrevocably consent to the jurisdiction of the United States District Court for the Central District of California and the State courts of Los Angeles County, California;

 - agree that any action relating to the services performed by Company, shall only be brought in said courts;